proglang/tezos-project/projects/ocaml_michelson-interpreter/README.md

 #### not to be implemented:
 - [x] Annotations: currently they are discarded in the interpreter, just as the CAST/RENAME instructions which work on annotations.
+  - Annotations at Macros are already discarded in the parser, because they would need a more complicated annotation handling and assignment of the annotations to the right expaned instructions.
+Macro expansion should be implemented in the interpreter instead to achieve that.

 #### performance: